Variety: Tourmaline (Silicate Mineral)

 Refractive Index: 1.62-1.65

 The pink tourmaline is known to allow trust in the power of love.
-It is also associated with holistic medicine.
+It is associated with holistic medicine.
 It also symbolizes friendship and compassion.
 Sometimes a pink and green tourmaline combine in the same crystal, producing a gem called “watermelon tourmaline”.